lsst-dm/dm_dev_guide/python/style.rst

     C().method(arg)

 Using :py:func:`super()` ensures a consistent Method Resolution Order, and prevents inherited methods from being called multiple times.
-In Python 3, :py:func:`super()` does not require naming the class that it is part of, making its use simpler and removing a maintenance issue; Python 2 needs ``from builtins import super`` to achieve the same behavior.
+In Python 3, :py:func:`super()` does not require naming the class that it is part of, making its use simpler and removing a maintenance issue.

 super() and Multiple Inheritance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^